 This means when you get on the sailboat the wind is not just going to blow you in the direction it wants you to go.
 Instead, you have control over the sailboat.

-The first time you go sailing you may think that the trip is not going to go as you hope.
-Many sailors, when first starting out, are afraid that when they go out alone for the first time sailing is going to be hard because they have to keep in mind all of the things that they learned in school.
-However, the truth of the matter is you can be an intermediate sailor by just spending eight hours a day for three days practicing.
-The three main things that you need to know are listed below:
+The first time you go sailing you may think that the whole experience is daunting and quite scary.
+Many people, when first starting out, are afraid that when they go out alone for the first time sailing is going to be hard because they have to keep in mind all of the things that they learned.

 - Which direction the wind is blowing – This can be determined by looking at the clouds and observing the direction that your flag is blowing.
 Determining the wind direction will be easy as pie and will be a second nature to you as you go out to sea more.